Deer Management at Butler Tract

 When are the select hunters allowed to hunt?

-The select hunter were permitted to hunt on weekdays when school is in session beginning no earlier than 9 a.m. and ending one half-hour after sunset.
-On weekends, hunting was allowed one half-hour before sunrise and ending one half-hour after sunset.
+The select hunters are permitted to hunt on weekdays when school is in session beginning no earlier than 9 a.m. and ending one half-hour after sunset.
+On weekends, hunting is allowed one half-hour before sunrise and ending one half-hour after sunset.

 How long will the University allow these hunters to bow hunt on Butler Tract?

-The hunters continued hunting until February 14, 2020.
+The hunters will continue hunting until February 20, 2021.

 What do the hunters do with the deer once removed from the site?